SocketX on AWS

 Routine Updates

-- Updated container images are distributed through the AWS Marketplace.
+- Updated container images are distributed through the applicable AWS Marketplace or Eclypses release channel.

 Fault Recovery